LevyMatan/pregnancyCal/README.md

 ## How the WebApp Works

 The WebApp is build using HTML, CSS and JavaScript.
+The basic structure of the WebApp is as follows:

+- index.html - the main page of the WebApp.
+- style.css - the style sheet of the WebApp.
+- script.js - the script of the WebApp, responsible for the interface and the logic.
+- pregnancyProgressCalculatorLib.js - a library that calculates the pregnancy progress based on the entered week and day.

+It uses the following libs:

+- [FullCalendar](https://fullcalendar.io/): Used to display the calendar.
+- [ics](https://github.com/nwcell/ics.js): Used to create the iCal file.
-It uses the [ics](https://) library to display the calendar and [FileSaver.js](https://) to download the iCal file.
+- [FileSaver.js](https://github.com/eligrey/FileSaver.js/): Used to save the iCal file.

+### pregnancyProgressCalculatorLib

+The pregnancyProgressCalculatorLib is a library that calculates the pregnancy progress.
+The main function is 'calculatePregnancyEvents'.
+It receives the starting day of the pregnancy and returns an array of events.
+To support this function there are three other time convereion functions:

 ## Want to modify the WebApp?